IsiahZV/SOC-ANALYST-LAB-PORTFOLIO/portfolio/2025-12-23_phishing-analysis-fundamentals.md

 ##

 Analyze the email titled email3.eml within the virtual machine and answer the questions below.

-Note: Alexa is the victim, and Billy is the analyst assigned to the case.
-Alexa forwarded the email to Billy for analysis.

 ## What trusted entity is this email masquerading as?